ReubenJPitts/Corpus-of-the-Epigraphy-of-the-Italian-Peninsula-in-the-1st-Millennium-BCE/vademecum.md

 This field is meant only for convenient reference and should on absolutely no level be considered as an alternative to consulting an epigraphic apparatus.

-**Section**: In the rare cases where a text is long enough that a subdivision into larger units than sentences, this field keeps track of them.
+**Section**: In the rare cases where a text is long enough that a subdivision into larger units than sentences is useful, this field keeps track of them.
 Currently this applies only to the Iguvine Tables (where this field keeps track of tables running from I to VIIb).

 This information was added manually.